Karbovanets/docs/node-proxy.md

 # How to run Karbo node behind reverse proxy

-Here you will learn how to run Karbo node behing the reverse proxy for access in a browser via `https://` protocol, so it can be used as an API for various services, like client-side web wallet, explorer, etc.
+Here you will learn how to run Karbo node behind the reverse proxy for access in a browser via `https://` protocol, so it can be used as an API for various services, like client-side web wallet, explorer, etc.

 We will use nginx for this setup, which is probably the most popular solution.
 This example is for a VPS server on an Ubuntu.